Skip to Main Content

 Using triangulation is a skill that needs to be learned and practiced!
 For help finding information when doing triangulation ask the library staff.
 For help synthesizing that information into a well written sentence talk to your communications instructor (CI)!

-Search Tips: Boolean Operators
+Search Tips: Key Words & Boolean Operators

 Help with writing